MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Exchange-with-DPM.md

 ms.assetid: 79fb8831-1d70-4d1d-bed1-f28fa9186730
 ---
 # Back up Exchange with DPM

+>Applies To: System Center 2016 Technical Preview - Data Protection Manager

 DPM provides backup and recovery for Exchange 2013.
 You can back up the following:

 -   Exchange mailbox databases under a database availability group (DAG)

--   In addition to backing up mail databases, to fully protect your Exchange deployment youâ€™ll need to backup other Exchange Server roles such as the Client Access Server, or the transport service on mailbox servers.
+-   In addition to backing up mail databases, to fully protect your Exchange deployment you’ll need to backup other Exchange Server roles such as the Client Access Server, or the transport service on mailbox servers.
 You can configure protection for volumes, system state or full bare metal recovery backup to ensure that all Exchange data and configuration settings are protected.

 ## Prerequisites and limitations
 Before you deploy DPM to protection Exchange 2013 verify the deployment prerequisites:

 -   Review the [Release Notes for System Center Technical Preview 5](../../get-started/Release-Notes-for-System-Center-Technical-Preview-5.md) and [What's supported and what isn't for DPM?](../get-started/What-s-supported-and-what-isn-t-for-DPM-.md) to check for any Exchange issues.

 -   Make sure the same versions of Eseutil.exe and Ese.dll are installed on both the Exchange and the DPM server.
-For example, if youâ€™re using the 64-bit version of DPM, you must have the 64-bit version of eseutil.exe and ese.dll.
-If you update these files on the Exchange server youâ€™ll need to update them on the DPM server too.
+For example, if you’re using the 64-bit version of DPM, you must have the 64-bit version of eseutil.exe and ese.dll.
+If you update these files on the Exchange server you’ll need to update them on the DPM server too.
 The .ese and .eseutil files are usually in C:\Program Files\Microsoft\Exchange Server\V15\Bin folder.

     To maintain up-to-date copies do the following: